Teleportation-Based Continuous Variable Quantum Cryptography: The protocol

+The present teleportation-based CVQKD protocol works as follows.
 Alice divides her pool of coherent states into two sets, $\{|\alpha\rangle,|-\alpha\rangle\}$ and $\{|i\alpha\rangle,|-i\alpha\rangle\}$, which we respectively call real and imaginary basis ($\alpha>0$).
-Alice and Bob agree beforehand on the following binary encoding \cite{Nam03} in order to associate from each coherent state a bit value to the key: $\{-|\alpha\rangle,|-i\alpha\rangle\} \rightarrow 0$ and $\{|\alpha\rangle,|i\alpha\rangle\} \rightarrow 1$.
+Alice and Bob agree beforehand on the following binary encoding \cite{Nam03} in order to associate from each coherent state a bit value to the key: $\{|-\alpha\rangle,|-i\alpha\rangle\} \rightarrow 0$ and $\{|\alpha\rangle,|i\alpha\rangle\} \rightarrow 1$.
 At each run of the protocol, Alice randomly chooses between the real and imaginary basis and then randomly picks one of the two states belonging to the chosen basis.
-Let us generically call this state by $|\varphi\rangle$, which is teleported to Bob by means of a two-mode squeezed state $|\psi_r\rangle$, with squeezing parameter $r$ \cite{Bra98}. $|\psi_r\rangle$ is prepared by Alice, who keeps one of its mode and send the other to Bob.
+Let us generically call this state by $|\varphi\rangle$, which is teleported to Bob by means of a two-mode squeezed state $|\psi_r\rangle$, with squeezing parameter $r$ \cite{Bra98,Fur07}. $|\psi_r\rangle$ is prepared by Alice, who keeps one of its mode and send the other to Bob.
 In order to finish her part in the teleportation, Alice combines her share of the entangled resource with $|\varphi\rangle$ in a BS with transmittance $\cos^2\theta$.
 After measuring the position and momentum quadratures of the modes outgoing the BS, Alice informs Bob of her measurement results ($\tilde{x}_u$ and $\tilde{p}_v$).
-Bob then randomly chooses between two possible types of displacements $\hat{D}(\lambda)$ to implement on his mode ($\lambda = g_u\tilde{x}_u+ig_v\tilde{p}_v$), which we call real and imaginary displacements.
-These different types of displacements are given by different pairs of gains $(g_u,g_v)$ and are optimized in the following sense.
-The real (imaginary) displacement is such that Bob's state, $\hat{\rho}_B$, has the greatest fidelity possible with Alice's input if she chose the real (imaginary) basis and the least fidelity if her choice was the imaginary (real) basis.
-Moreover, this is done such that the optimal $(g_u,g_v)$ do not depend on the sign of the coherent state but only on its being a real or imaginary state (see Appendix).
-The fidelity $F \in [0,1]$ measures the similarity of two quantum states and in our case can be written as $F=\langle \varphi | \hat{\rho}_B|\varphi \rangle$, where $F=0$ for orthogonal states and $F=1$ for identical ones.
-In Fig. \ref{figFid} we show the optimal values for these quantities (see Appendix).